mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 		--namespace kubeflow
 ```

-<p class="message--warning"><strong>WARNING: </strong>When scaling the existing database cluster down (i.e. decreasing the number of nodes), it is possible for clients to lose connectivity if the leader node is decommissioned.
+<p class="message--warning"><strong>WARNING: </strong>When scaling the existing database cluster down (that is decreasing the number of nodes), it is possible for clients to lose connectivity if the leader node is decommissioned.
 Once a new leader is elected, the clients will be able to reconnect.</p>

 ## Configuring MySQL cluster resources